Nickname: Die Bayern (The Bavarians)

 • The end of the decade brought more renewal by another crop of gifted players, not least goalkeeper Oliver Kahn and playmaker Mehmet Scholl.
 Though UEFA Champions League glory painfully escaped their grasp against Manchester United FC in the 1998/99 final, Ottmar Hitzfeld's men bounced back against Valencia CF two years later to return Bayern to the pinnacle of the European game.

-• They were denied a famous treble under Louis van Gaal in 2009/10, winning their 22nd domestic title and 15th cup but losing 2-0 to FC Internazionale Milano in the UEFA Champions League final.
+• They were denied a famous treble under Louis van Gaal in 2009/10, losing 2-0 to FC Internazionale Milano in the UEFA Champions League final.
 They then lost on penalties to Chelsea FC in the 2012 UEFA Champions League decider, which was played at their own Fuβball Arena München.
+They made up for those disappointments in 2012/13, becoming the first German club to complete the treble, breaking all manner of records en route to the title and defeating Borussia Dortmund in the UEFA Champions League final.

 ©UEFA.com 1998-2014.
 All rights reserved.